Silvrash/cafe-street/README.md

 ## About The Project

-Cafe Street is a UI kit design by <a href='https://www.figma.com/@rauliqbal'>Rauliqbal</a> and and implemented as a code project.
+Cafe Street is a UI kit design by <a href='https://www.figma.com/@rauliqbal'>Rauliqbal</a> and implemented as a code project.

 The UI kit is designed to provide a seamless and user-friendly experience for ordering coffee, with a focus on modern design and functionality.
 The code implementation of the Cafe Street UI kit is just a challenge to the author of this code.